renaudcalmont/aspnetcore-mongodb-sandbox/README.md

 * A running MongoDB server on localhost with default config
 * .NET Core Command Line Tools

 You should then be able to start the WebAPI from the debugger in VS code.

-Alternatively, type __dotnet run__ from a command line in the _src/Sandbox.Server.WebApi_ sub-folder.
+Alternatively, type __dotnet run__ from a command line in the _src/Sandbox.Server.Http_ sub-folder.

-A sample __run_container__ shell script to start inside a container is provided but not much useful.
-I'm waiting for some issues to be closed in the dependencies to replace it with a more interesting docker-composer script.
+A sample __docker-composer.yml__ script is provided.
+After running an initial __docker-compose up__ from the command line on a Docker-enabled machine, the WebAPI will respond at http://localhost:5000 (same as running in the debugger) and mongodb will respond at its default location mongodb://localhost:27017.

+The MongoDB container port mapping is for convenience only.
+So you can safely remove it to avoid conflict with any other running MongoDB daemon.

 ## TODO:
 * Security